-Headteacher will monitor the number and nature of incidents of bullying that take place.
+Heads of School and Executive Head will monitor the number and nature of incidents of bullying that take place, these are reported to Governors via the Headteacher's reports.

 Regular staff meeting time set aside to discuss (and revise if necessary) the Behaviour Policy (including the anti-bullying policy.)